zuri-training/fetch-metadata-team-90/Frontend/Fixed.md

 * Fixed responsiveness
 * adjust header
 * little adjustment to the body
-* added scroll to top button
+* added scroll to top button and a new Javascript file for the scroll to top
-### 1. Fixed the follwing in Terms and Condition page:
+### 2. Fixed the follwing in Terms and Condition page:
 * Footer links
 * Fixed responsiveness
 * adjust header
 * little adjustment to the body
-* added scroll to top button
+* added scroll to top button and a new Javascript file for the scroll to top